Nasdaq closes higher with technology stocks back in favor

 Markets, which also got a boost after Democrat Joe Biden was declared the projected the winner of the U.S. election, have shrugged off legal challenges from President Donald Trump as no evidence of problems with votes has so far been produced.

 The Democratic Party retained control of the U.S. House of Representatives with a lower majority, the Associated Press reported.
-As a result investors are now focused on whether they can wrestle Senate control from Republicans, which will not be decided until special elections in January.
+As a result investors are now focused on whether they can wrestle Senate control from Republicans, which will not be decided until two runoff elections in Georgia in January.

-The Philadelphia SE chip index .SOX gained ground after suffering sharp losses on Tuesday.
+The Philadelphia SE chip index .SOX finished up 3.7% after suffering sharp losses on Tuesday.

+Advancing issues outnumbered declining ones on the NYSE by a 1.09-to-1 ratio; on Nasdaq, a 1.31-to-1 ratio favored advancers.

+The S&P 500 posted six new 52-week highs and no new lows; the Nasdaq Composite recorded 83 new highs and 11 new lows.

+On U.S. exchanges 9.65 billion shares changed hands, in a sharp volume decline from Monday and Tuesday but not far below the 9.94 billion average for the last 20 sessions.

-Additional reporting by Medha Singh and Shivani Kumaresan in Bengaluru, Sinead Carew in New York; Editing by Sriraj Kalluvila, Shounak Dasgupta, Arun Koyyur and Tom Brown
+Additional reporting by Caroline Valetkevitch in New York, Medha Singh and Shivani Kumaresan in Bengaluru, Sinead Carew in New York; Editing by Sriraj Kalluvila, Shounak Dasgupta, Arun Koyyur and Tom Brown

 Our Standards: The Thomson Reuters Trust Principles.